-Chabot joins the Oilers after serving as a Goaltending Consultant with Hockey Canada and their National Junior Team, helping Canada capture a gold medal at the 2009 World Junior Hockey Championship in Ottawa, Ontario.
+Chabot joined the Oilers after serving as a Goaltending Consultant with Hockey Canada and their National Junior Team, helping Canada capture a gold medal at the 2009 World Junior Hockey Championship in Ottawa, Ontario.
 He was also an instructor at Hockey Canada’s Program of Excellence Goaltending Camp for three years (2007-09).

 The Hebertville-Station, Quebec, native worked as a Goaltending Consulltant with Berlin (DEL) in 2008-09, capturing the league championship with the Ice Bears.
 He was also involved with AIK Stockholm (SWE-2) from 2007-2009, overseeing goaltending for the entire organization.